What is an Algorithm? Definition, Types, Complexity, Examples

-- Consider a clock we know the clock is ticking but how that manufacture sets that nuts and bolts so that it keeps on moving and with every 60-second min hand should move and for every 60 min hour hand should move.
-So to solve this problem there must be an algorithm behind it.
+- Consider a clock.
+We know the clock is ticking but how does the manufacturer set those nuts and bolts so that it keeps on moving every 60 seconds, the min hand should move and every 60 mins, the hour hand should move?
+So to solve this problem, there must be an algorithm behind it.

 - Seen someone cooking your favorite food for you?
 Is the recipe necessary for it?
-A recipe is a sequential procedure that turns a raw potato into a chilly potato this is what an algorithm is following a procedure to get desired output.
-Is sequence necessary to be followed?
-Yes, the sequence is the most important thing that has to be followed to get want we want WYWIWYG (What you want is what you get).
+Yes, it is necessary as a recipe is a sequential procedure that turns a raw potato into a chilly potato.
+This is what an algorithm is: following a procedure to get the desired output.
+Is the sequence necessary to be followed?
+Yes, the sequence is the most important thing that has to be followed to get what we want.

 Types of Algorithms:

 - Sorting algorithms: Bubble Sort, insertion sort, and many more.
 These algorithms are used to sort the data in a particular format.